Debugging Firefox OS using gdb is easy. This article will help make it even more so.

 $ adb shell b2g-ps b2g root 106 1 189828 56956 ffffffff 40101330 S /system/b2g/b2g Browser app_0 4308 106 52688 16188 ffffffff 400db330 S /system/b2g/plugin-container

 Here, Browser is the child process used as the "content process" for the browser application.
 So if you want to debug the content process, in this example, do:

 Sometimes, it is useful to be notified immediately of any child process creation.
 This can be achieved by starting run-gdb.sh with the MOZ_DEBUG_CHILD_PROCESS environment variable:

-Having done this, launching an OOP application on Firefox OS will cause gdb to output the PID of the plugin-container for the new task.
-You can then do
+Having done this, launching an OOP application on Firefox OS will output the PID of the plugin-container for the new task, and will sleep for 30 seconds, enough time for you to do

 $ ./run-gdb attach <pid>